zyainfal/One-Shot-Face-Swapping-on-Megapixels/README.md

 Each image is named as **targetID_sourceID.jpg**, where ID represents the image offset in CelebA-HQ, source image provides the identity and target image provides other information.

 ## Dataset Download Links
-The data includes swapped faces on CelebA-HQ by MegaFS(FTM, ID injection, LCR), and the swapped faces on FaceForensics++ by MegaFS(256px version) in `MegaFS-FF++.zip`.
+The data includes swapped faces on CelebA-HQ by MegaFS(FTM, ID injection, LCR).

-Please note `MegaFS-FF++.zip` contains the swapped faces in frames and the 889 ID folders for anyone in need.
+In addition, `MegaFS-FF++.zip` contains the swapped faces in frames (by MegaFS 256px version) and the 889 ID folders for future research.

 * [Google Drive](https://drive.google.com/drive/folders/1K6114RZv6goY-8xuxQmSamcrW2i29nG7?usp=sharing)
 * [Baidu Cloud](https://pan.baidu.com/s/19vRj6jPtzxkDm2h7vFXf4w) (access code: 6bbh)